 Place and time of the interview

-The interview takes place in Kraków on the day specified in the admission schedule as dates of the “entrance examinations”.
+The interview takes place on the day specified in the admission schedule as dates of the “entrance examinations”.

-Candidates are notified of the addess and the specific time when the interview is scheduled to take place individually through their OAS accounts by no later than two days before the dates in the admission schedule.
+Candidates are notified of the interview details individually through their OAS accounts by no later than two days before the dates in the admission schedule.